knative/test-infra/tools/cleanup/README.md

 Project(s) to be cleaned up are expected to be either defined in a text file or passed (once or multiple times) using the `--project` flag.

-The following flags are available for the [cleanup.sh](cleanup.sh) script:
+The following flags are available for the tool:

 - `--project-resource-yaml` Points to a resources file containing the names of the projects to be cleaned up.
 Such file can be any form of text, as long as the project names can be extracted, one per line, using a regular expression.
 - `--project` Project to be cleaned up.
-Can be specified more than once.
 - `--re-project-name` Regular expression for filtering project names from the resources file.
 Optional, defaults to `knative-boskos-[a-zA-Z0-9]+`.
 - `--days-to-keep-images` Optional, defaults to 365 days (aka 1 year).